**Special coupon code at the end of this post**

 This is a step-up from cast iron because the inside of the pans are coated, so you don’t have to season them and the food doesn’t stick to it.
 You probably heard about Le Creuset, this is the most famous brand of enameled cast iron pans.

-The only downside for me with these pans is that MisLEAD found that some of Le Creuset pots had lead.
+The only downside for me with these pans is that Lead Safe Mama found that some of Le Creuset pots had lead.
 Most of the lead was on the outside coating, where your food is not supposed to touch anyways but why risk it?
 If you have already a set like this I would just make sure your food doesn’t touch the outer part and if you don’t have it, I would skip it and just get the ceramic cookware and regular cast iron.

 This is what we had before changing our cookware, we had a stainless steel set from Ikea and we never had issues with it.